 As part of the University's immigration sponsorship duties, all new international students are required to produce their original passport and original Biometric Residence Permit upon registering for their programme.
 This documentation will be verified, scanned and retained in your student file.
 Documentation which cannot be verified (due for example to incorrect sponsor details on your visa) may result in you being refused permission to continue on your programme.
-The University needs to see the full Biometric Residence Permit; the short-term Tier 4 entry visa stuck into the passport is not acceptable on its own for registration purposes.
+The University needs to see the full Biometric Residence Permit; the short-term study visa stuck into the passport is not acceptable for registration purposes.